-In common language, “heaven” meant the sky, the space above the earth.
+In everyday language, “heaven” meant the sky, the space above the earth.
 The word “heaven” may mean the vault of heaven, the sky.
 Ancient people viewed heaven in this sense as a concave hemisphere resting on the verge of earth.
 The stars were fixed on this.
-This was also the seat of the gods, “Heavengate,” which the Hours lifted and put down like a trapdoor.
+This was also the seat of the gods, a “heavengate,” which lifted and put down like a trapdoor.

 2 Co 12:2, “I know a man in Christ who fourteen years ago—whether in the body I do not know, or whether out of the body I do not know, God knows—such a one was caught up to the third heaven.”

 when we were with Him on the holy mountain